ahrimhan/ahrimhan.github.io/_pages/about.md

   - /about.html
 ---

-Here is my most recent resume [[pdf]](/files/resume.pdf).

 Biography
 ------

 I worked as a research professor in the Next-generation Game Research Center at the Computer Science Department at [Korea University](http://www.korea.ac.kr/mbshome/mbs/en/index.do) in South Korea.
 In 2013, I finished my Ph.D. in Computer Science at [Korea Advanced Institute of Science and Technology (KAIST)](http://www.kaist.ac.kr/html/en/index.html) in South Korea.

 <!-- KAIST was established by the government as the nation's first research-intensive graduate school for science and engineering. -->